weld-lab/rouse/report/main.typ

 To measure the relaxation times of these modes, we follow the procedure outlined in @section:observables, by computing the autocorrelation function of each mode after projecting the trajectories onto the corresponding Rouse basis. @fig:long-autocorr-fit on left shows several of these normalized autocorrelation functions, while on right, the figure presents a typical exponential fit --- here for mode $p=1$.
 We chose to plot these correlations only over the first $2$ µs, since --- as shown in @fig:long-autocorr-fit and in @fig:long-taus --- the higher the $p$, the faster it decays.
 Given that the mode $p = 1$ relaxes on a timescale of about 0.6 µs, the signal beyond that is just noise.

 Physically, these results show that different modes contribute to the chain dynamics on distinct spatial and temporal scales.
 Low--$p$ modes represent large-scale, coherent motions of the whole chain and therefore relax slowly.
 Higher--$p$ modes correspond to short-wavelength internal fluctuations, involving only neighboring segments, which decay much faster.
-The sharp decrease in relaxation times with increasing $p$ thus reflects a sort of hierarchy --- a hierarchy that is mirrored in the distributed of mode amplitudes.
-In fact, the mean population of each mode is expected to decrease as $p^(-2)$, reflecting the progressively smaller contribution of higher-order modes to the overal conformational motion.
+The sharp decrease in relaxation times with increasing $p$ thus reflects a sort of hierarchy --- a hierarchy that is mirrored in the distribution of mode amplitudes.
+In fact, the mean population of each mode is expected to decrease as $p^(-2)$, reflecting the progressively smaller contribution of higher-order modes to the overall conformational motion.

 We compute these mode populations from the simulation trajectories and compared them with the theoretical scaling (see @fig:long-pop).
 While the overall decay follows the expected trend, we observe a clear deviation at large $p$.
 We believe this deviation mainly reflects finite-size effects, as well as the limited temporal resolution and frame sampling of our simulation --- put differently, high--$p$ modes fluctuate too fast to be fully captured with our parameters.